nliulab/AutoScore-Imbalance/README.md

 predictor_var <- 6
 FinalVariable <- names(Ranking[1:predictor_var])
 ```
 We manually selected the “near-optimal” number of variables to ensure that the performance could not be significantly improved by including additional variables in the models.
-For example, in Figure 2, we select 5 variables for final score development
+For example, in Figure 2, we select 5 variables for final score development.
 ![parsimony](https://github.com/nliulab/AutoScore-Imbalance/blob/main/Figure%20file/parsimony%20plot.png)

 Figure 2: Parsimony plots of the original AutoScore-Imbalance sub-model (downsampling)